 Cram.com Flashcards is a decent study app.
 It works like you think it does.
 You create flashcards about whatever topic, study them, and then ace your test (hopefully).
 The boasts cross-platform support, offline support, various study modes for better learning, and you can create or edit flashcards in the app.
 The UI is nothing to write home about, but it’s easy to use at least.
 The free account limits the number of cards you can make.
 The optional subscription unlocks that limitation.
 This one is obviously best for study rather than homework.

 Forest is a different type of app.
 One of the biggest distractions during study is your smartphone.
 Forest helps put a stop to that.
 You open the app and a tree grows.
 The tree dies if you leave the app.
 Thus, there is a little motivation to leave the thing alone while you study or do homework.
 It does let you white list apps so you can still use the phone if needed.
 There are other apps that also flat lock you out of your phone as well.
-We also really like Francisco Franco’s 5217 app that puts you on a timer for 52 minutes and then another time for a 17 minute break.
-These apps can help keep you focused, less distracted, and less burned out.
+Google put in a lot of digital wellbeing stuff starting with Android 10, but apps like this can help as well.

 Google Drive suite